andr-ew/nest_/study/study2.md

   tab.print(value)
 end
 ```
-so we can take a look. yep, that's a table of 16 1's and 0's corresponding to the state of the buttons. if we made it a 2D control with `y = { 1, 8 }` we'd get a a table of tables, a grid press setting `value[x][y] = 1`.
+so we can take a look. yep, that's a table of 16 1's and 0's corresponding to the state of the buttons. if we made it a 2D affordance with `y = { 1, 8 }` we'd get a a table of tables, a grid press setting `value[x][y] = 1`.

 # enablers